Donna Miskend

 Artist Statement

-Nature and literature are the recurring themes in the group exhibits I curate.
+I participate in citizen science programs and as an educator, encourage public engagement.
+While my focus today is more environmental based with programs supporting environmental advocacy as in a recent exhibit highlighting fall/winter species, nature and literature are the recurring themes in the group exhibits I curate.
 Eye on Nature, Artists Explore the World of Plants and Animals introduced audiences to scientific illustration.
 Dickens, A Celebration in Pictures brought together a wide range of artists, performers, and scholarly collaborators who shared their expertise on Dickens in programs for kids and adults.
 The catalogue and exhibit information is included in the bicentennial archives of The Dickens Museum in London by invitation.
 In a contemporary take on Fairy Tales, participating artists reflected on multicultural stories.
 Edgar Allan Poe Illustrated traveled from NY to join a larger exhibit in Philadelphia, exploring both fan favorites and lesser known titles at the Poe Festival.
-Visit my news blog for highlights on these exhibits and Conversations blog for interviews with the artists, collaborators and other creatives in the arts.

-Professional memberships include American Society of Botanical Artists, The Society for Children's Book Writers and Illustrators, and a current board member and former president of the Children's Book Illustrators Group.
+A multi grant award recipient for teaching children through senior adults, professional memberships include American Society of Botanical Artists, The New York Mycological Society, SCBWI, and a current board member and former president of the Children's Book Illustrators Group.

 In addition to art workshops, I lecture on art and develop public programming as part of exhibits.
 I am also a contributing writer to the Botanical Artist journal.
-As a guest judge, I participate annually for the Scholastic Writing Awards, and the Morgan Book Project for children (Morgan Library & Museum), a program that utilizes art and writing related to core curriculum subjects.
-Other literacy programs I've been involved with are: ABFE and Kids Right to Read, World Book Night US, as a story time reader for the Morgan's Beatrix Potter exhibit and 150 Years of Alice in Wonderland and annually for the Irish Arts Center's Book Day.
+As a guest judge, I participate annually for the Scholastic Writing Awards.
+Other programs I've been involved with are: the Morgan Book Project and the Irish Arts Center's Book Day.

 An exhibiting artist throughout the US, I continue to work on commercial design, illustration and writing projects.
-For news visit my website and separate all info blog
+Visit my website for a selection of artwork and news.
+A teaching artist resume is available upon request.

 Educational Background